-Children derive enormous benefits from yoga.
+Children and young adults derive enormous benefits from yoga.
 Physically, it enhances their flexibility, strength, co-ordination, balance and body awareness.
 In addition, their concentration and sense of calmness and relaxation improves

 Yoga continues to grow in popularity and now with many sportsmen and women taking up the practice you do not have to go far to find an adult club who have already started to incorporate it into their training regime.
 Many top professionals advocate for yoga, saying it improves the longevity of an athlete’s playing career, so to start as young as possible can only be of huge benefit.